WISDOM FOR LIVING DAILY DEVOTIONAL

 “So the king arose in the night and said to his servants, ‘Let me now tell you what the Syrians have done to us.
 They know that we are hungry; therefore they have gone out of the camp to hide themselves in the field, saying, ‘When they come out of the city, we shall catch them alive, and get into the city’” (2 Kings 7:12 New King James Version).

-Hardly is there anyone who does not make assumptions.
+There is hardly anyone who does not make assumptions.
 We often make decisions and act based on our assumptions.
 If the assumptions are correct, such decisions and actions could be right.
 However, there is a problem when decisions and actions are made based on wrong assumptions.
-Wrong assumptions could lead to wrong decisions and actions with the attendant consequences.
+Wrong assumptions could lead to wrong decisions and actions with attendant consequences.

 The Oxford Advanced Leaner’s Dictionary defines assumption as a belief or feeling that something is true or that something will happen, although there is no proof.
 Be careful of making decisions and acting on wrong assumptions.
 If you’re not careful, you will suffer the consequences.

-In 2 Kings 7, the king of Israel made a wrong assumption that the Syrians who had besieged Samaria set a trap for them by going into hiding whereas they had fled from their camp through a divine intervention so that the prophecy of the prophet Elisha about an abundance of food for the hungry people of Samaria the next day.
+In 2 Kings 7, the king of Israel made a wrong assumption that the Syrians who had besieged Samaria set a trap for them by going into hiding.
+However, they had fled from their camp through a divine intervention so that the prophecy of the Prophet Elisha about an abundance of food for the hungry people of Samaria the next day could be fulfilled.

 Elisha had prophesied, “Hear the word of the LORD.
 Thus says the LORD: Tomorrow about this time a seah of fine flour shall be sold for a shekel, and two seahs of barley for a shekel, at the gate of Samaria” (2 Kings 7:1 New King James Version).
 The question was how that would happen.